OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Import-Csv.md

 ### System.String

-You can pipe a string that contains a path to `Import-Csv`.
+You can pipe a string that contains a path to this cmdlet.

 ## OUTPUTS

-### Object
+### System.Object

 This cmdlet returns the objects described by the content in the CSV file.

 ## NOTES

+PowerShell includes the following aliases for `Import-Csv`:

+- All platforms:
+  - `ipcsv`

-Because the imported objects are CSV versions of the object type, they are not recognized and formatted by the PowerShell type formatting entries that format the non-CSV versions of the object type.
+Because the imported objects are CSV versions of the object type, they're not recognized and formatted by the PowerShell type formatting entries that format the non-CSV versions of the object type.